Jazinho/python/README.md

 Fruit of summer holidays' evenings.

-Copyright @2016 by Jan Pa³ucki
+Copyrights @2016 by Jan Palucki.